 - Angle grinder with a masonry wheel

-- Prep adhesive
+- Prepping the adhesive

-- Spread adhesive with a plastering trowel
+- Spreading the adhesive with a tiling trowel

 Tiling onto a newly plastered wall

 To begin with, the surfaces need to be primed to ensure the tiles remain firmly in place.
-The type of primer needed depends on the type of adhesive that you are going to use.
-If you want to guarantee that your tiles will stay in place for the long run, do NOT use PVA before tiling!
+The type of primer needed depends on the type of adhesive you are going to use.
+If you want to guarantee your tiles will stay in place for the long run, do NOT use PVA before tiling!

 Similarly, the type of adhesive which can be used depends on the size of the tile too.
 If you are using an already mixed adhesive, no preparation/priming is needed.
 However, large tiles are not recommended.
 On the other hand, if you are using a cement based adhesive then priming the surface is essential.
 An acrylic primer would be best suited for this job, without it two things can happen; no stick at all or the tiles will fall off soon after applied.